TIBCOSoftware/jasperreports/README.md

     mvn clean test

+The project documentation consists of schema reference, configuration reference, samples reference, functions reference and the aggregated Javadoc.
+It can be all generated using the following command in the `/docs` folder of the project:

+    mvn clean exec:exec@docs

+The generated documentation is to be found under the `/docs/target/docs` folder of the project.

+## Running the samples

 The project shows and documents many of its features using a set of samples which are themselves Maven projects that can be run from command line.
 Some of these samples make use of a demo HSQLDB data base that needs to be started before the respective reports are run.